leandrocanales/docs/formulas/date-formulas.md

 ---

 ## wday
-Returns day of the week (numbering starts with Monday = 1)
+Returns day of the week (numbering starts with Sunday = 0)

 ### Example